Leaf-Agriculture/docs/docs/field_boundaries_endpoints.md

 }
 ```

 ### `GET /users/{userId}/fields/{fieldId}/operations`
-Gets a paged list of all operation files of the field specified by the URL
+Gets a paged list of all operation files of the Field specified by the URL
 parameter `fieldId`.
 It is possible to filter the results by passing some query
 parameters.
 They are listed below.

-- `operationtype`, one of the following values: `harvested`, `planted`, `applied`, `other` (string).
+- `operationtype`, one of the following values: `harvested`, `planted`,
+  `applied`, `other` (string).
 - `provider`, filter by the provider.
 Currently we support the following
   providers: `CNHI`, `JohnDeere`, `Trimble` and `ClimateFieldView` (string).
 - `crop`, provider's identifier crop id.
 Requires `operationProvider` (string).
 - `variety` provider's identifier variety name/code.
+Requires
-Requires `operationProvider`.
+  `operationProvider`.
 - `startTime`, as ISO 8601 date to filter by the operation's start time.
 - `endTime`, as ISO 8601 date to filter by the operation's end time.